yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("snapshot_061.hdf5", index_ptype="PartType0")

 By default, ``index_ptype`` is set to ``"all"``, which means all the particles.
 Currently this feature only works for the Gadget HDF5 and OWLS datasets.
+For binary Gadget dataset, the ``index_ptype`` should be set according to the default ``gadget_ptype_specs``, i.e., ``"Gas"``.
 To bring the feature to other frontends, it's recommended to refer to this `PR <https://bitbucket.org/yt_analysis/yt/pull-requests/1985/add-particle-type-aware-octree/diff>`_ for implementation details.